apache/mesos/docs/configuration/agent.md

 <code>cgroups/cpu,cgroups/mem</code>, or <code>network/port_mapping</code>
 (configure with flag: <code>--with-network-isolator</code> to enable), or <code>gpu/nvidia</code> for nvidia specific gpu isolation, or load an alternate isolator module using the <code>--modules</code> flag.
+If <code>cgroups/all</code>
+is specified, any other cgroups related isolation options (e.g.,
+<code>cgroups/cpu</code>) will be ignored, and all the local enabled cgroups
+subsystems on the agent host will be automatically loaded by the cgroups isolator.
-Note that this flag is only relevant for the Mesos Containerizer. (default: windows/cpu,windows/mem on Windows;
-posix/cpu,posix/mem on other platforms)
+Note that this flag is only relevant for the Mesos Containerizer. (default: windows/cpu,windows/mem on Windows; posix/cpu,posix/mem on other platforms)
   </td>
 </tr>